Reading of the Decretum super virtutibus on June 9, 1983. Vice postulator: Fr. Victor Marco.

-When she was 13 she chose Fr Peter Nardò as her spiritual director and he guided her for around 50 years.
+When she was 13, she chose Fr.
+Peter Nardò as her spiritual director and he guided her for around 50 years.
 She was well educated.
-On Fr Peter’s advice, she married an excellent young man when she was but 16, Joseph Serra, was a banker and businessman.
+On Fr.
+Peter’s advice, she married an excellent young man when she was only 16; Joseph Serra, a banker and businessman.

 Charity to all, especially the poor

 They remained happily and faithfully married for 50 years.
 In the end, Joseph would say: “our love grew daily.”
 Six children were born to them: Dorothea, Anna Mary, Isabella, Mary Luisa, Carmen and Gesuina.
 Dorothea’s main concern was to live mainly for God.
 She developed her piety: daily Mass, Communion, Rosary.
 But the most extraordinary of all was her charity towards everyone, especially the poor.

 Her love for the poor came first in her scale of values: "The poor will be my first thought."
 She was called "God’s almsgiver."
 She went with her husband on his various journeys, and was received by Leo XIII who treated her with great deference.
 Some thirty foundations resulted from her and her husband’s charity: kindergartens, schools, hospitals, workshops.
 Someone has calculated that what she achieved is more than has been achieved by some states.

 Wrote to Don Bosco - to found a work for young workers

 On September 20, 1882, already a widow for several months, she wrote to Don Bosco: "I would like to found a work for young workers and orphans in Barcelona’s suburbs."
 Don Bosco accepted, and Dorothea thus became a Salesian Cooperator.